NBA Trade Rumors: Sixers’ Jahlil Okafor or Nerlens Noel On Trading Block?

 “I think,” he continued, “something needs to happen.”

-And for the sake of a city holding its breath as the NBA trade deadline quickly approaches, it almost seems imminent that such change may finally be in the air.
+And for the sake of a city holding its breath as the NBA trade deadline quickly approaches, it almost seems imminent that such change might finally be in the air.

 [Featured Image by Mitchell Leff/Getty Images]